 NIOS offers flexibility for students for their choice of subjects and courses, learning pace, and credits transfer from CBSE, other national/state Board of School Education as well as State Open Schools.

-Students often come with a few queries regarding the authenticity, learning system, admission and courses offered at NIOS.
+Students often come with a few queries regarding the authenticity, learning system, admission and courses offered by NIOS.
 Here we are discussing some Frequently Asked Questions (FAQs) and giving the best possible answers/suggestions for the same.

 1. For whom NIOS comes as the best option to complete their school studies?